How Much Do Piano Lessons Cost?

 Location

-Location also plays a big role in how much piano lessons cost.
-In larger cities where living expenses are higher, lesson rates are usually more expensive than in suburban or smaller areas.
+Location also affects piano lesson prices.
+In larger cities with higher living costs, lessons are usually more expensive than in suburban or smaller areas.

 Pre-recorded Piano Courses vs. Live Online Instruction